dshuvar/blog/_posts/2017-10-12-prometheus_and_error_'context_deadline_exceeded'.md

 Try do next:

-1.increase value in settings for:
+1. increase value in settings for:
   - scrape_interval
   - evaluation_interval
   - scrape_timeout

 2. and reload your app.